 X-Guard to Calf Slicer

 A very sneaky, but effective way to get to the calf slicer is from the X-guard.
 Once there, you need to off balance your opponent so that you can elevate them off the ground.
 When you do, your foot that is on his hip is going to transition underneath the leg that is off the ground.
-From there, all you need to do is triangle your own legs, and establish a grip around their waist.
+From there, all you need to do is triangle your legs, and establish a grip around their waist.
 The Gable grip is the preferred option.
 It all ends with you raising your hips and pulling down to cause the pain and get the tap.

 Butterfly Guard Sweep to Calf Slicer

 You have to be aware of the situation when your opponent is trying to put his shin behind your knee.
-Especially be aware of situations when they’re connecting their legs to yours and trying to roll in the opposite direction.
+Especially be aware of cases when they’re connecting their legs to yours and trying to roll in the opposite direction.

 The Video Of Brett johns Applying the Calf Slicer Submission in UFC